On the Popov-Pommerening conjecture for linear algebraic groups: Introduction

-\begin{theorem} Let $G$ be a complex linear reductive group and $U\subset G$ a unipotent subgroup normalised by a maximal torus of $G$.
-Then $U_S$ is a Grosshans subgroup of $G$ therefore every linear action of $U_S$ which extends to a linear action of $G$ has a finitely generated algebra of invariants.
-In particular this gives an affirmative answer to the Popov-Pommerening conjecture for complex linear reductive groups. \end{theorem}
+\begin{theorem} If $U_S\subset \SL_n(k)$ is a left (resp. right) Borel-regular subgroup, then $U_S$ is a Grosshans subgroup of $\SL_n(k)$.
+Therefore every linear action of $U_S$ on an affine or projective variety which extends to a linear action of $G$ has a finitely generated algebra of invariants.
+In particular this gives an affirmative answer to the Popov-Pommerening conjecture for left (resp. right) Borel-regular subgroups of $\SL_n(k)$. \end{theorem}

-The Popov-Pommerening conjecture has been proved before only in special cases.
-In a series of papers \cite{Tan,Tan2,Tan3} L. Tan proved it for all simple groups of Dynkin type $A_n$ with $n\le 4$, and for groups of type $B_2$ and $G_2$.
-Pommerening proved the conjecture for a large class of subgroups of $\mathrm{GL}_n(k)$ by giving a generating set of the invariant ring $k[\mathrm{GL}_n(k)]^{U_S}$.
-In \cite{Grosshans4} Grosshans proved the validity of the conjecture when $S\subset R^+$ is subset with $R^+ \setminus S$ is a linearly independent set over $\QQ$.
-For more details on the history of the problem see the survey papers \cite{Tan3}, \cite{pomm3} and \cite{grosshans}.
+\begin{theorem} Let $G$ be a linear reductive group over $k$ of type $B$ or $D$ and $U_S\subset G$ a fat Borel-regular subgroup.
+Then $U_S$ is a Grosshans subgroup of $G$.
+In particular this gives an affirmative answer to the Popov-Pommerening conjecture for fat Borel-regular subgroups of symplectic and orthogonal Lie groups. \end{theorem}

-In the proof of Theorem \ref{main} we choose a compatible embedding $U \subset G\subset \SL_n(\CC)$ and use the Grosshans criterion by constructing a $G$-equivariant affine embedding of $G/U_S$ in an affine space $\calw_{S,\a}$ depending on integer parameters $\a=(\a_1,\ldots, \a_n)$, where $S\subset R^+$ is a closed subset and $U_S$ is the product of the root subgroups of $G$ corresponding to roots in $S$.
-The main technical theorems of this paper, Theorem \ref{maintechnical} and its generalisation Theorem \ref{mainingeneral}, tell us that the complement of $G/U_S$ in its closure $\overline{G/U_S}$ in $\calw_{S,\a}$ has codimension at least two.
-This gives an explicit description of a finite set of generators for the algebra of invariants $\calo (G)^{U_S}$:
+The Popov-Pommerening conjecture was known before in a few special cases.
+In a series of papers Tan \cite{Tan,Tan2,Tan3} proved it for all simple groups of Dynkin type $A_n$ with $n\le 4$, and for groups of type $B_2$ and $G_2$.
+Grosshans in \cite{Grosshans} confirmed the conjecture for unipotent radicals of parabolic subgroups and in \cite{Grosshans4} for those $S\subset R^+$ where $R^+ \setminus S$ is a linearly independent set over $\QQ$.
+Pommerening \cite{pomm2} proved the conjecture for a large class of subgroups of $\mathrm{GL}_n(k)$ by giving a generating set of the invariant ring $k[\mathrm{GL}_n(k)]^{U_S}$, but these cases only cover very special block regular subgroups.
+For more details on the history of the problem see \cite{Grosshans} and the survey papers \cite{Tan3,pomm3,Grosshans0}.
+After finishing the first version of this paper, V. Popov kindly drew my attention to the unpublished PhD Thesis of A'Campo-Neuen \cite{campo-neuen} where the Popov-Pomerening conjecture is proved for Borel-regular subgroups of $\SL_n(k)$, this is a special case of our Theorem \ref{main2}.